 Main Street is a main thoroughfare of Over-the-Rhine and was once known as a cluster for tech startups during the 90s.
 Today, the street is populated with independent galleries, unique fashion boutiques, artisanal coffee shops, pubs, and neighborhood block parties such as Second Sunday on Main, Final Friday gallery hop, and Bockfest, which celebrates OTR’s history of beer brewing.

-The first phase Cincinnati Streetcar is a modern streetcar system designed to link major employment centers from the Riverfront to Findlay Market..
-It will operate 18 hours a day, 365 days a year.
-It is scheduled to begin running September 9, 2016.
+The first phase Cincinnati Streetcar is a modern streetcar system that links major employment centers from the Riverfront to Findlay Market.
+It began running September 9, 2016.
 More info here.

 In July 2012, Washington Park reopened after an extensive renovation, expanding the Park from 6 to 8 acres.
 The expansion also allowed such additional features as a plaza, a civic green and performance stage, a 450-space underground parking garage, a dog park, a children's playground, water features and interactive fountains, and extensive landscaping.
 One of the most important elements of the renovated Park is the year-round free programming, which brings thousands of people throughout the week to enjoy and explore OTR.

 Findlay Market is Ohio's oldest continuously operated public market and one of Cincinnati's most cherished institutions.
 The Market is located just two blocks north of Washington Park in Over-the-Rhine.
 Open Tuesday through Sunday, Findlay Market is home year-around to about two dozen indoor merchants selling meat, fish, poultry, produce, flowers, cheese, deli, and ethnic foods.
 On Thursdays, Saturdays and Sundays from April to November the Market also hosts a thriving farmers market, dozens of outdoor vendors, numerous street performers, and lots of special events.
 Findlay Market is open year-round.